 - Don’t use a switch if the options you’re presenting to the user are anything other than “on” or “off.”
 Instead, use radio buttons.

 When to use switches versus checkboxes

-Here are some guidelines for when to use a switch versus a checkbox:
+Follow these guidelines for when to use a switch versus a checkbox:

-Use checkboxes when the options do not save automatically and require the user to perform an additional action to save changes (in this case, pressing the “Save changes” button).
+Use checkboxes when options do not save automatically and require the user to perform an additional action to save changes (in this case, pressing the “Save changes” button).

 Use a switch for situations where you are turning a series of one or more independent options on or off.

 Use checkboxes when you may have an intermediate state where you can select all, none, or some actions.